sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

   WHERE name = 'book bag';
 ```

 You might wonder why you don't see anything change after you update an entry.
-If you'd like, you can tell Postgres to return the modified record.
+If you'd like, you can tell PostgreSQL to return the modified record.
 It just isn't the standard behavior.

 ```sql
 UPDATE products